DavideR2020/NOSA/doc/source/doc.md

 ##### Perisomatic

 With the Perisomatic method, the user selects a radius.
 This radius determines a Background ROI that lies like a ring with the given radius around the ROI.

+#### Merge Tif

+The Merge Tif feature is available for optical data source that has a timeline.
+The mean value of the entire image series is determined for each pixel of a layer and the reduced image is displayed to make it easier to select the ROI.

+While the feature is selected, every other feature is deselected to prevent calculation.
+The reactivation and recalculation of the other selected features is carried out by deactivating Merge Tif.

 #### Baseline